Become An Author

 Related Books : Please list two or three currently published books dealing with the same general subject area as your book.
 Such books need not necessarily compete directly with your book nor do they need to compare in terms of length or style; but they should be related to your book in some way.
 Please list the last name of the author, the title of the book and the publisher.

-Local sales opportunities : Provide an estimate of the number of copies you will use yearly in your executive teaching and/or consulting practice.
-Name and contact information: At the end of your proposal, please indicate your name, as you would like it to appear on your book, and (if different) how it should appear on your publishing agreement.
+Name and contact information : At the end of your proposal, please indicate your name, as you would like it to appear on your book and (if different) how it should appear on your publishing agreement.
 Include as well your contact information, both your brick-and-mortar address and your email address.
 If you have more than one of each, please select the one that you prefer that BEP use for snail-mail and email.